Dr Helen Doyle

 Dr Helen Doyle is an historian with over twenty years’ experience in heritage and conservation.

-Prior to joining the GML Melbourne team (formerly Context), Helen worked as freelance historian for multiple heritage firms.
-She is also an award-winning writer and experienced editor and has written several commissioned histories.
-She was an assistant editor for the major reference work in Australian history: The Oxford Companion to Australian History, edited by Graeme Davison, Stuart Macintyre and John Hirst (1998).
-Her publication, Suburbs at War (2015) won the inaugural Centenary of Anzac Award at the Victorian Community History Awards.
+Helen is also an award-winning writer and experienced editor.
+She was an assistant editor for the major reference work in Australian history: The Oxford Companion to Australian History, eds Graeme Davison, Stuart Macintyre and John Hirst (Oxford University Press, 1998).

 ‘Heritage is about exploring and better understanding places.
 It recognises the challenges of acknowledging different layers of history and meaning that may be embedded in a place.’